aptos-foundation/AIPs/aips/federated-keyless.md

 ### IAM risks

+>  [!NOTE]
+>
+> This security consideration applies to any approach that proposes supporting IAM-based OIDC providers such as Auth0 for keyless, not just to the design proposed in this AIP.

 When using IAMs such as Auth0 or AWS Cognito, the IAM may allow the developer to impersonate its users, which would create account theft risks as discussed above.
 More research on IAMs and their properties is needed in order to provide a recommendation here.

 ### Malicious or compromised JWK publisher

+>  [!WARNING]
+>
+> This security consideration **only** applies to the design in this AIP, which relies on a trusted JWK publisher.
+Fortunately, easy mitigations are possible.

 Since dapp developers can act as their own JWK publishers, they can in effect easily impersonate any user on their app.
 Such impersonation may occur due to maliciousness or incompetence.
 For example, the secret key that is used to manage the `jwk_addr` is compromised.